MTingYeah/TeloMosa/README.md

 ```text
 output.fq.gz
 ```
-   Aligen extracted reads on T2T-CHM13 reference genome, and retention those mapped on end 500 kb.
+Align the extracted reads to the T2T-CHM13 reference genome and retain only reads mapped within the terminal 500 kb of chromosome ends.

 ```bash
 #!/bin/bash